khakhalin/Teaching/Intro_Neuroscience/readings_neuro.md

 ### 1. Rodent behavior

 1. Click this link: https://www.zooniverse.org/projects/r-dot-bains/rodent-little-brother-secret-lives-of-mice .
 Create an account and sign in (the link is in the top right corner).
-2. Read all materials in `Tutorial` section.
-This "tutorial" is not nearly as involved as the one for our previous lab, so mostly - just read carefully, and think about it.
+2. Read the `Learn more` page about the project, then go through the training videos in the `Get started` section.
+In this section you can get through the "morning routines" of 3 mice: red, green, and blue.
+Click the first button (`Morning routine of Red Mouse`), read the tutorial (a tab `Tutorial` becomes available on the right, once you are on the page with the videos).
+Then go through each of the videos, answering questions in the form (is the mouse visible, is it asleep, what is it doing, etc.).
+Once done, return to the main page, and click on the similar tab for the `Green mouse`, and then for the `Blue`.
-   * (As of Feb 2021 there's a disclaimer on top saying that they basically reached their targets on cross-classifying the videos, as I am guessing they probably voted a certain number of independent assessments from different people on each mouse...
-But let's ignore it; after all, we are doing this exercise to learn how mice behave, and how classification and quantification of behaviors is performed in practice.
-And we can still do that!)
+3. As of now (Feb 2021) the project is out of data, so you cannot actually go beyond the tutorial.
+I am guessing they probably got a certain number of independent assessments from different people on each mouse...
+So once you are done with the practice data, just go to the next exercise (Birds Nesting).
-3. Then click `Classify`, and process (answer all questions about) about 20 real videos.
-I cannot check that, but it's like 10 minutes of work really, especially considering that in some videos the mouse of interest is either not visible, or is asleep, so you have nothing to do for these ones.

 ### 2. Bird nesting